1968 Democratic National Convention: Riots

+Chicago police drag an anti-Vietnam war protester across Michigan Avenue on August 28, 1968, as the crowd chants "The whole world is watching".

 On August 28, 1968, around 10,000 protesters gathered in Grant Park for the demonstration, intending to march to the International Amphitheatre where the convention was being held.
 At approximately 3:30 pm, a young man lowered the American flag that was in the park.
 The police broke through the crowd and began beating the young man, while the crowd pelted the police with food, rocks, and chunks of concrete.
 The chants of some of the protesters shifted from, "Hell no, we won't go!" to, "Pigs are whores!"

 Hayden encouraged protesters to move out of the park to ensure that if the police used tear gas on them, it would have to be done throughout the city.
 The police regained control of the situation after firing tear gas and chased the demonstrators down the streets, beating them with clubs and rifle butts and arresting them.
 The amount of tear gas used to suppress the protesters was so great that it made its way to the Conrad Hilton, where it disturbed Humphrey while in his shower.
 The police sprayed demonstrators and bystanders with mace and were taunted by some protesters with chants of, "Kill, kill, kill!"
 The police responded by shouting, "Get out of here, you cocksuckers!".
 Police indiscriminately attacked all who were present, regardless of if they were involved in the demonstrations or not.
 Dick Gregory, the comedian who attended the protests, told the crowd that the police were merely following the orders of Daley and "the crooks downtown".